Wildlife at Home

 The wildlife living in Jacksonville Beach is protected by city, state, and federal laws.
 It is against the law to capture, kill or remove any wildlife even if it resides on your property.
 These laws prevent the Animal Control Officer (ACO) from trapping and removing any of our wild neighbors.

-If you need assistance with a wild beast living in your home or bees contact a licensed trapper.
+If you need assistance with an animal in your home or bees contact a licensed trapper.
 A trapper will know the law and have the equipment to relocate any wildlife humanly.

 The City of Jacksonville Beach is a bird sanctuary offering a unique habitat to hundreds of species.
 Visitors can view Wood Storks, Darters, and Loons among the saltmarsh, Royal Terns running along the sands, and Pelicans flying above the beach.
 Residents enjoy up-close backyard visits from Ospreys, Bald Eagles, Woodpeckers and Flycatchers.